-- Cullybackey Level Crossings: The upgrading of the three Level Crossings at Cullybackey, which are coming to the end of their operational life after 30 years of service and therefore require renewal.
-The crossing equipment will also be renewed with updated technology which will enhance safety standards.
+- Cullybackey Level Crossings: The three Level Crossings at Cullybackey were coming to the end of their operational life after 30 years of service and required renewal.
+The crossing equipment has been renewed with updated technology which will enhance safety standards.

-- Extension Works at Cullybackey Train Station: A platform extension at Cullybackey Train Station.
-This will enable longer trains with six car sets to stop at the platform, offering more space and more capacity for local passengers.
-There will also be improvements to the pedestrian access at the entrance of the station.
+- Platform Extension at Cullybackey Train Station: A platform extension at Cullybackey Station is now substantially complete and this will facilitate signalling works.
+There will also be improvements to the platform pedestrian access at the entrance of the station.

-- Killagan (2 miles north of Cullybackey) to Ballymena Cable Ducting: Around 5.5 miles of new cabling needs to be upgraded in the project area.
-This will enable technology enhancements to be maximised, driving improved signalling efficiencies and reducing the levels of maintenance required in the future.
+- Killagan to Ballymena Cable Ducting: Around 5.5 miles of new cabling needs to be upgraded in the project area.
+This will enable technology enhancements to be maximised driving improved signalling efficiencies and reducing the levels of maintenance required in the future.

 - Enhancing the network to attract more people to choose ‘greener’ travel